Nobody's Loyal in Aisle Five Anymore

 This split has precedent.
 Looking at you, 2008.

-Put more plainly, the Circana 2025 CPG Growth Leaders report, covering 700 manufacturers across every retail channel, shows super-premium dollar sales up 7%, premium up 4%, mainstream down 1%, private label up 4%.
+Private label dollar sales hit a record $282.8 billion for the full year ending December 2025, growing at nearly three times the rate of mainstream middle brands.
+The Circana CPG Growth Leaders report, which covers 700 manufacturers across every retail channel, tells the rest of the story in one line: super-premium up 7%, premium up 4%, mainstream down 1%, private label up 4%.

 Both ends, growing.
 The middle, squeezed.
-Call it a K-shaped economy, or an hourglass.

 Private label record $282.8B, national brand unit sales -0.6%: PLMA / Circana Unify+, January 2026